1udialways1/-ENHANCED-PERSON-DETECTION-AND-MOTION-TRACKING-IN-CCTV-FOOTAGE-VIA-YOLO-AND-MASK-GRAPH-NETWORKS/README.md

 ### 9. **Network Configuration (Optional)** -
 Configure network settings, firewall rules, and secure access protocols (SSH, VPN) if the application involves client-server or distributed architectures.
-### 10. **Environment Documentation** -
-Keep a well-documented guide or script (like a `README.md` or a shell script) that details the exact steps required to set up the environment, ensuring that other team members or future developers can easily replicate the setup.